hugomcfonseca/couchbase-client/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE] (LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details

 ## Supported versions